POWERS OF ATTORNEY

 Should I have a Power of Attorney?

 You should consult with an attorney to determine whether a Power of Attorney makes sense in your particular situation.
 You may want to use a Power of Attorney if you are unable or unwilling to handle your financial affairs yourself.
 You may also use a Power of Attorney to allow another individual to take care of your responsibilities at the time you become incapacitated.
 In most cases, because of the versatility of a Power of Attorney and the limits that can be placed on the attorney-in-fact, it is advisable to use a Power of Attorney to appoint an attorney-in-fact.
+Traditionally, one might think that a Power of Attorney is a document that married couples or seniors have.
+The fact of the matter is that anyone — including adult (over 18) children — should consider having a Power of Attorney.
 Contact Sanford, Pierson, Thone & Strean today for a free consultation concerning a Power of Attorney.